tnychn/mpv-discord/README.md

 * **active** (default: yes): whether to activate at launch (yes/no)
 * **binary_path**: full path to the mpv-discord's binary file
+* **static_ipc**: (default: yes) weather to create a  static icp socket or a dynamic one.
+Static sockets will be at `/tmp/mpvsocket` on macos/Linux and `.\mpvpipe` on Windows.
+Dynamic sockets will be created in a subfolder of the current temporary folder.
+The subfolder is set by **dynamic_ipc_prefix**, and will contain one pipe file for each mpv instance, with the name of the pipe being the PID of the respective mpv process.
+* **dynamic_ipc_prefix** (default: `mpvSockets`): the path to be used for creating dynamic ipc sockets

 ## How It Works